Protect Linux systems against SSLv3 Poodle vulnerability

 What is the Poodle vulnerability ?

 The “Poodle” vulnerability is basicly an attack on the SSL 3.0 protocol.
-It is discovered in October 2014.
+It was discovered in October 2014.
 The flaw is in the protocol itself (not implementation), which makes the issue applicable for all products using SSL 3.0.
 TLS 1.0 and later are considered safe against the attack.

 How does the attack work?